pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 Parallelism is handled in a simplistic fashion in that the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file serialization -- is done in a forked process pool iterator.
-How it currently works is raw, unsourced packages are iterated over forking a new process for each package in a pool limited to a specific size.
-Inside the forked process, the metadata workflow occurs, first checking for metadata file existence and validity, then sourcing and generation, and lastly file serialization.
-Any result, including errors or successful completions, are encoded and sent back to the main process using rust channels that work on top of shared memory.
-The main process unwraps the results, outputs any errors it finds, and tracks the overall regeneration status during the process.
+How it currently works is raw, unsourced packages are iterated over, forking a new process for each in a pool limited to a specific size using a bounded semaphore stored in shared memory.
+Inside the forked process, the metadata workflow occurs from with the result is encoded and sent back to the main process using IPC channels that also work on top of shared memory[^ipc-channel].
+The main process unwraps the result, outputs the error if one occurred to stderr, and tracks the overall regeneration status during the process.

 For security purposes (and also because sandboxing isn't supported yet), ebuild sourcing is run within a restricted shell environment.
 This rejects a lot of